lschneiderbauer/fCWTr/README.md

 ## Installation

-You can install the latest CRAN release of binpackr with:
+You can install the latest CRAN release of fcwtr with:

 ``` r
 install.packages("fcwtr")